markpp/Thermal-Activity-Surveillance-System-TASS/README.md

 startx
 ```

-The capture program is executede from a script that runs when booting up.
+The capture program is executed from a script that runs when booting up.
 To enable/disable automatic capture on boot up:

 - $ `sudo nano /etc/profile`

 comment/uncomment last line “sudo python /home/pi/startupCapture/capture.py

-When transfering files, use filezilla.
-The large number of files cannot be transfered to usb stick or compressed to e.g. .zip
+When transferring files, use filezilla.
+The large number of files cannot be transferred to usb stick or compressed to e.g. .zip

 ## Software
 "thermal capture" for capturing and storing 16 bit 80x60 images at 7 fps to sd card

-"python" for detection and evaluation
+"data processing" for detection and evaluation

 ## Hardware